Generative Modeling of Weights: Generalization or Memorization?: Experimental Setup for Each Method

 \section{Experimental Setup for Each Method}

-In this paper, we analyze four generative modeling methods for weights under their primary experimental setups.
-Below, we detail the experimental setup used for each method.
+In this paper, we analyze four representative generative modeling methods for neural network weights, under their primary experimental setups.
+Here, we expand on Section~\ref{section:methods} to provide more details about the training, inference, and analysis of the four methods.

-\paragraph{Hyper-Representations} provides weight datasets and corresponding pre-trained generative models for classification models on MNIST, SVHN, CIFAR-10, and STL-10.
-We evaluate the pre-trained Hyper-Representations autoencoder checkpoint for SVHN classification model weights.
+\paragraph{Hyper-Representations} provides, for each of MNIST, SVHN, CIFAR-10, and STL-10, a dataset of thousands of classification model checkpoints, together with a pre-trained generative model trained on that checkpoint dataset.
+We evaluate the pre-trained Hyper-Representations autoencoder checkpoint for the SVHN classification model weights.
 Unless explicitly stated otherwise, the training weights referenced throughout the paper refer to the reconstructions of the original training weights produced by the Hyper-Representations autoencoder.
+As noted in Figure~\ref{fig:recon_accs}, the reconstructed weights have lower accuracies than the original training weights.

-While Hyper-Representations is trained on checkpoints from epochs 21 to 25 of each training run, when calculating the $L_2$ distance from training and generated checkpoints to their nearest training checkpoints, we only use training checkpoints from the 25th epoch.
+Hyper-Representations save one checkpoint at each of epochs 21 to 25 in every classification model training run when creating its datasets of checkpoints.
+However, when calculating the $L_2$ distance from training and generated checkpoints to their nearest training checkpoints, we only use training checkpoints from the 25th epoch.
 This is to ensure that the distances between training checkpoints correctly represent distances between models independently trained from scratch.

-\paragraph{G.pt} provides weight datasets and pre-trained generative models for MNIST and CIFAR-10 classification models, as well as Cartpole reinforcement learning models.
+\paragraph{G.pt} provides datasets of 2.1M to 11.3M checkpoints and pre-trained generative models of weights for MNIST and CIFAR-10 classification models, as well as Cartpole reinforcement learning models.
 We evaluate the pre-trained generative model for MNIST classification model weights.

-Although G.pt’s training procedure uses multiple checkpoints from each MNIST training run, we use only the final checkpoint from each training run as the training weights throughout our paper.
-This is because the one-step generation of G.pt explicitly prompts the generative model to produce MNIST classification model weights with zero test loss, making the generated weights more similar to final checkpoints than to earlier ones.
+Although G.pt’s training procedure uses 200 checkpoints from each MNIST training run, to reduce computational cost, we use only the final checkpoint from each run as the training weights throughout our paper.
+This would not underestimate memorization, because the one-step generation of G.pt explicitly prompts the generative model to produce MNIST classification model weights with zero test loss, making the generated weights more similar to final checkpoints than to earlier ones.

-\paragraph{HyperDiffusion} only provides the pre-trained generative model for neural field model weights corresponding to airplane shapes in ShapeNet.
-We evaluate this pre-trained checkpoint.
+\paragraph{HyperDiffusion} trains an unconditional diffusion model on MLPs that each represent a neural occupancy field of a unique 3D shape.
+These MLPs are trained to map 3D coordinates to occupancy values.
+Meshes can be extracted from the MLPs using Marching Cubes~\citep{lorensen1987marching}.